kyma-project/kyma/docs/kyma/12-05-add-redis-service.md

 type: Getting Started
 ---

-This tutorial shows how you can provision a sample [Redis](https://redis.io/) service using an Addon configuration linking to an example in the GitHub repository.
+This tutorial shows how you can provision a sample [Redis](https://redis.io/) service using an addon configuration linking to an example in the GitHub repository.

 ## Steps